 The Chicago Riverwalk, a 1.25-mile long path along the south bank of the Chicago River in downtown Chicago from Lake Michigan to west of Franklin Street.
 It is one of the best spots in Chicago for boat and people watching.
 There are restaurants, bars, benches and steps to sit and relax.
 You can see a map of attractions on the Riverwalk here.

 Art on theMART is the largest permanent digital art projection in the world, projecting contemporary artwork across the 2.5-acre river-façade of theMART.
 Free 30-minute program of projections are shown twice nightly.
 Spectators can watch the show from the jetty section of the Chicago Riverwalk on Wacker Drive between Wells Street and Franklin Street.

 Admire Chicago’s Skyline

 Chicago has an amazing skyline and it is even more beautiful at night when it is all lit up.
 Here are the best places to visit in Chicago for skyline views.
-If your time is short, you can join these tours to see Chicago at night:

 Have Dinner and Drinks on a Rooftop

 Chicago has several rooftop bars and restaurants with amazing views of Chicago.
 Here are some of the best rooftops in Chicago:

 LH ON 22 (85 East Wacker Drive) – Enjoy classic cocktails and small bites from the outdoor LH terrace of LondonHouse Chicago which offers great views of the Chicago River, Lake Michigan and the Magnificent Mile.

 Cindy’s (12 S Michigan Ave) – Restaurant and bar on the rooftop of the Chicago Athletic Association Hotel located across Millennium Park which offers panoramic instagram worthy views of Millennium Park and Lake Michigan.